ThieuHung2006/Network-configuration-project/README.md

   complete enterprise network topology and configurations

 ## How to Use
-1. Clone the repository.
+1. Clone or download this repository to your local machine.
+2. Open the `Network Configuration Project.pkt` file using Cisco Packet Tracer.
-2. Load the configuration files onto the corresponding network devices.
+3. Load the configuration files from the `configs/` folder onto their corresponding routers and switches.
-3. Verify connectivity, routing, security policies, and services.
+4. Verify network connectivity, routing, security policies, wireless access, and infrastructure services as documented in the `docs/` folder.

 ## Network Topology